AhmedUtkuOzudogru/Server_Client/README.md

 ## Usage
 ### Run the Main.cpp
 - Enter your username
-- Choose wheter to host or join a chat
+- Choose between host or join a chat

 ### Messaging